Tom Cave: 2011

-Tom began the year targeting the British Rally Championship with the JRM team running him in a Mitsubishi Lancer EvolutionX Group N car.
+Cave began the year targeting the British Rally Championship with the JRM team running him in a Mitsubishi Lancer EvolutionX Group N car.
 He was second on the season opener, the Sunseeker Rally but an accident on the Bulldog followed by car failure on the Jim Clark meant that realistically, he was out of the running.

-His focus switched to the BTRDA Series, which he had also been competing in using his Subaru and by the midpoint of the season, was leading the Production Cup class of the series.
+Cave's focus switched to the BTRDA Series, which he had also been competing in using his Subaru and by the midpoint of the season, was leading the Production Cup class of the series.

-A crash in the Subaru meant the car was out of action for the rest of the season so Tom was forced to hire a series of cars to complete the BTRDA but this didn't affect his performances.
+A crash in the Subaru meant the car was out of action for the rest of the season so Cave was forced to hire a series of cars to complete the BTRDA but this didn't affect his performances.
 He went on to clinch the Production Cup championship with one round to go, so entered the Cambrian Rally in an MML Sports Mitsubishi Lancer World Rally Car and finished the event second on his WRC debut.

 2012

-Tom once again targeted the BRC in 2012, having decided to run his own Citroen DS3 R3 car.
+Cave once again targeted the BRC in 2012, having decided to run his own Citroen DS3 R3 car.
 However, this was delivered too late for the first round the Sunseeker, so he used a rented Ford Fiesta R2 on that occasion.

-He then won the Bulldog Rally, the second round, outright using a rented Citroen after his car was damaged on a test following component failure.
+Cave then won the Bulldog Rally, the second round, outright using a rented Citroen after his car was damaged on a test following component failure.

-He was on top or close to the top of the BRC points table all season and despite another win on the final round, the International Rally of Yorkshire, was not able to overhaul double-BRC winner, Keith Cronin.
+Cave was on top or close to the top of the BRC points table all season and despite another win on the final round, the International Rally of Yorkshire, was not able to overhaul double-BRC winner, Keith Cronin.
 He became runner-up in 2012 but won the Citroen Racing Junior Cup.

-He was also selected by the Proton Motorsports factory team to represent it on two events: he won the Thailand Rally for Proton and on Wales Rally GB, the UK round of the FIA World Rally Championship, finished second in the S-WRC category, behind Craig Breen and ahead of Proton team-mate, PG Andersson.
+Cave was also selected by the Proton Motorsports factory team to represent it on two events: he won the Thailand Rally for Proton and on Wales Rally GB, the UK round of the FIA World Rally Championship, finished second in the S-WRC category, behind Craig Breen and ahead of Proton team-mate, PG Andersson.